HELP

 The screenshot below shows the mirror as the sub sees it.
 They get the same project skeleton you have, but their tab counts reflect only their own work.

 1. Project name + address.
 Synced from the GC’s source project.
-Updates flow one-way (GC → sub).
+Updates flow one-way (GC to sub).

 3. Same tab bar.
 Plans, Bids, Jobs, Invoices, POs, Bills, RFIs, Submittals & Specs, Change Orders, Timesheet, Schedule.
 The count chips reflect only the sub’s own items.